 I love a good story: one with a mystery to solve, or a character I can really root for.
-And it’s even better when the story comes to an emotionally satisfying ending – except when I don’t want it to end!
+And it’s even better when the story comes to a satisfying ending – except when I don’t want it to end!
 If you feel that way too, welcome!
-Browse my website to see what projects I'm working on, and feel free to contact me.
+Check out the projects I'm working on, and feel free to contact me.
 I'd love to meet you!

 About Margaret Rodeheaver

 Margaret has always loved reading.
-She wanted to be a writer from a young age, so she earned a degree in Journalism (News/Editorial) from the Ohio State University.
+She wanted to be a writer, so she earned a degree in Journalism (News/Editorial) from the Ohio State University.
 The plan was to work for a newspaper until she got famous for her novels.

-She now writes (fiction, mostly) and blogs near Macon, Georgia.
+She now writes fiction for children and adults, and lives near Macon, Georgia.
 She is married and has a grown child living in Ohio.

 Things I Like: